Among popular networking vendors, Ubiquiti has a unique approach, called UniFi, that fits all user demographics, from novice to enterprise-class.

 Specifically, once you’ve already had the primary UniFi console running, all you have to do is:

-- Get the UniFi access point ready, namely resetting it to default factory if it’s not new, and:
+- Get the UniFi access point ready, namely resetting it to the default factory settings if it’s not new, and:

 - Connect it to the network via a network cable to have a system with wired backhauling.
 This scenario is applicable to all UniFi consoles and all UniFi access points.
 Or